KubaC701/acc-telemetry/docs/KALMAN_FILTERING.md

-# Kalman Filtering for Position Tracking
+# Kalman Filtering for Position Tracking - [DEPRECATED]

+## ⚠️ IMPORTANT: This Approach Was Abandoned

+**Status:** This document describes an experimental Kalman filtering implementation that was **later replaced** with a simpler approach.

+**Current implementation:** The project now uses basic forward-progress validation (`max_jump_per_frame` threshold) instead of Kalman filtering.
+See `PositionTrackerV2` class for the current implementation.

+**Why abandoned:** Kalman filtering added unnecessary complexity for minimal benefit.
+A simple outlier rejection based on maximum allowed jump per frame proved sufficient and more maintainable.

+**Historical context:** This document is preserved to document the development process and explain why this approach was tried and ultimately discarded.

+---

-## Overview
+## Overview (Historical)

-The position tracking system now includes **Kalman filtering** to eliminate glitches and smooth position data.
-This addresses the issue of single-frame position errors that cause false spikes in lap comparison visualizations.
+An experimental implementation included **Kalman filtering** to eliminate glitches and smooth position data.
+This was intended to address single-frame position errors that cause false spikes in lap comparison visualizations.

 ## The Problem